LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version TBD
+*Released*: TBD
+- Parent type selector updates for adding and removing from EditableGrid
+  - AddEntityButton asButton property to allow for icon only version

 ### version 6.5.2
 *Released*: 12 December 2024
 - Update `EntityIdCreationModel` with `selectionContainerId`